 Research and development efforts should focus on addressing key challenges in critical minerals recycling.
 These include improving the recovery rates of low-concentration minerals, reducing the energy intensity and environmental impacts of recycling processes, developing new recycling methods for emerging technologies and promoting more effective recovery of minerals from mine waste.
 Collaborations between research institutions and industry can help ensure that novel, viable technologies have a clear pathway to commercialisation.
-The International Energy Agency's Technology Collaboration Programme could play a role in this regard by facilitating multilateral collaboration on metal refining and recycling technologies that have the potential to meaningfully change the landscape, instead of taking a scattered approach to technological investment.
+The International Energy Agency's Technology Collaboration Programme could play a role in this regard by facilitating multilateral collaboration on metal refining and recycling technologies.
+At the same time, policy support can focus on highly innovative technologies that have the potential to meaningfully change the landscape, instead of taking a scattered approach to technological investment.